Alex-Krnjajic/midi_soundmaker/README.md

 # how to
-press one of the below keys to add a note to your track, when you're done press enter to play your notes. note-you can not save your track. when your press enter, it's gone.
+press one of the below keys to add a note to your track, when you're done press enter to play your notes.
+(note:you can not save your track. when your press enter, it's gone.)

 a s d f g h j - keyboard